Mintegral-official/mintegral_admob_unity/README.md

 # mintegral_admob_unity

-Thanks for taking a look at MoPub!
-We take pride in having an easy-to-use, flexible monetization solution that works across multiple platforms.
+Thanks for taking a look at Mintegral!
+We take pride in having an easy-to-use.

 Sign up for an account at https://www.mintegral.com/